 FAQs

-Yes, sun dried tomatoes are considered healthy due to their high concentration of nutrients, particularly lycopene.
-Lycopene is an antioxidant that has been linked to a reduced risk of certain cancers, heart disease, and stroke.
-The oil in sun-dried tomatoes actually helps to activate the lycopene, making it easier for the body to absorb.
+Yes, sun-dried tomatoes are considered healthy due to their high concentration of nutrients, particularly Lycopene.
+Lycopene is an antioxidant linked to a reduced risk of certain cancers, heart disease, and stroke.
+The oil in sun-dried tomatoes activates the Lycopene, making it easier for the body to absorb.
 Sun-dried tomatoes are also a good source of vitamins, minerals, and fiber.

-Sun-dried tomatoes are not considered inflammatory, in fact, quite the opposite!
-They are believed to decrease the risk of certain cancers, neutralize free radicals and decrease inflammation in the body.
-However some people with specific medical conditions may need to limit their intake due to their high levels of histamines.
+Sun-dried tomatoes are not considered inflammatory; in fact, quite the opposite!
+They are believed to decrease the risk of certain cancers, neutralize free radicals, and decrease inflammation.
+However, some people with specific medical conditions may need to limit their intake due to their high levels of histamines.
 However, sun-dried tomatoes are generally well tolerated and considered safe for most people.

 No, you do not have to soak sun-dried tomatoes before eating, but soaking them can help to rehydrate the tomatoes and make them easier to chop or blend.

-Sun-dried tomatoes are considered to be healthier than regular tomatoes in some ways because once dried, they contain higher levels of nutrients, including lycopene, which is an antioxidant.
+Sun-dried tomatoes are healthier than regular tomatoes in some ways because, once dried, they contain higher levels of nutrients, including Lycopene, an antioxidant.
 Regular tomatoes should not be overlooked as they are also nutritious and lower in calories, but sun-dried tomatoes are a more concentrated source of nutrients.

 - 2 tbsp oil reserved from sun dried tomatoes or olive oil